skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomier is getting bold by now, and decides to question her.
-He does so very politely, "Your majesty, I do not mean to question your motives, but I am curious as to why you have asked us to come in small groups like this instead of allowing all of us to enter..."
+He does so very politely, "Your majesty, I do not mean to question your motives, but I am curious as to why you have asked us to come in small groups like this instead of allowing all of us to enter…"

 She holds up a single silencing hand, "It has been over a century since I had more than two visitors.
 In this very room, long ago, I had